Successful Blogging: 10 Steps to Building and Growing a Website

 Link out to your new friends.
 Be generous, and don’t worry about sending people away from your site.
 If you send them to quality sites, your readers will see you not only as a creator of great stuff, but also as a resource to discover more.
 My Sunday Best series sends my readers in ten different directions, and it might be the best thing I’ve done with this blog.

 Initially, these online friendships will be virtual.
 You might only know them by handle and logo.
 Still, you sorta get to know them.
 Stick around awhile and the virtual friendship might become something more.
 I mean that in the most platonic way possible.

 What I’m awkwardly trying to say is that eventually you might actually have a reason to meet up and person and have the opportunity to name drop.
-I’ve met a few influential bloggers already, and have plans to meet a whole bunch more at FinCon17 this fall.
+I met a few influential bloggers early on, and hung out with a whole bunch more at FinCon17.

 Step Ten: Monetize Your Blog (Purely Optional)